thekrishpatel/Competitive_coding/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview!
+Collection of competitive coding questions to ace the coding interview!